Rua/ferret/README.md

 ## Requirements

+Ferret is only available as source code for now, so you'll need to build it yourself.
+Download Ferret's source code via the green button on the main page.
+Unpack the file somewhere.
+Before you're able to build it, you need to get some things set up.

 ### Rust

-Ferret is only available as source code for now, so you'll need to set up the compiler and compile it yourself.
-Ferret is written in Rust; it can be downloaded and installed from https://www.rust-lang.org/tools/install.
+Ferret is written in Rust.
+The Rust compiler and build system can be downloaded and installed from https://www.rust-lang.org/tools/install.

 ### Shaderc